This Chicago Sun-Times photo was taken on 21 January 1959, and published on 22 January with this caption:

 See the action shots in First Snow of the Year on CJ3B.info.

 This is how I keep the driveway clear so our mail carrier (220K JPEG) can reach the editorial home of CJ3B.info, on Oconto Lake in Eastern Ontario.

 See more action shots of my High Hood in the Snow.

-Dave Pete built a snowplow mount for Lil Willy in 2016, and the full story of the project is on the CJ-3B Bulletin Board.
+Dave Pete built a snowplow mount for Lil Willy in 2016.
 This shot comes from Dave's video of Lil Willy plowing in the Wyoming wind.

 John Greer loves the outdoors and has the perfect vehicle for getting to the trailhead with the cross-country skis.
 His 1953 3B has a 6-foot Meyer plow.